Types of development finance loans

 Whereas high street banks may turn down loan applications for developers looking to build homes, private financial institutions can offer 12-month capital loans to a range of potential borrowers, including:

-The money for these loans are provided by private finance companies and the capital is released in stages over the course of a year, in conjunction with a chartered surveyor, to align with the building process.
+The money for these loans is provided by private finance companies, and the capital is released in stages over the course of a year, in conjunction with a chartered surveyor, to align with the building process.

-The capital repayment and interest due are all paid at the end of the development as the property is sold.
+The capital repayment and interest due are paid at the end of the development, when the property is sold.